DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberJacobsContestContestsValue.md

 NewSkyBlockProfileMemberJacobsContestContestsValueWithDefaults instantiates a new SkyBlockProfileMemberJacobsContestContestsValue object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetClaimedMedal

+`func (o *SkyBlockProfileMemberJacobsContestContestsValue) GetClaimedMedal() SkyBlockProfileMemberJacobsContestContestsValueClaimedMedal`

+GetClaimedMedal returns the ClaimedMedal field if non-nil, zero value otherwise.

+### GetClaimedMedalOk

+`func (o *SkyBlockProfileMemberJacobsContestContestsValue) GetClaimedMedalOk() (*SkyBlockProfileMemberJacobsContestContestsValueClaimedMedal, bool)`

+GetClaimedMedalOk returns a tuple with the ClaimedMedal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClaimedMedal

+`func (o *SkyBlockProfileMemberJacobsContestContestsValue) SetClaimedMedal(v SkyBlockProfileMemberJacobsContestContestsValueClaimedMedal)`

+SetClaimedMedal sets ClaimedMedal field to given value.

+### HasClaimedMedal

+`func (o *SkyBlockProfileMemberJacobsContestContestsValue) HasClaimedMedal() bool`

+HasClaimedMedal returns a boolean if a field has been set.

 ### GetClaimedParticipants